Crush Part II: Coping with Crush

 They are even more temporary if you don’t entertain them in your head.
 But who am I fooling?
 I don’t just entertain my crushes—I make them tea, play them songs on my guitar, do interpretive dance for them, and invite them to stay indefinitely.
 But they don’t.

 I know it seems like it’s gonna last forever.
 And I have had crushes that have lasted years—before, during, and through other relationships.
-So I understand if you are shaking your head right now and fervently disagreeing with me because you’ve been into that one girl since kindergarten.
+So I understand if you are shaking your head right now and fervently disagreeing with me because you’ve been into that one person since kindergarten.
 But really, I swear, it’s temporary.
 Or you’re actually in love, and therefore SOL.
 Sorry.
-I bet he or she’s adorable.
+I bet they’re adorable.

-2. You are not what she or he is looking for right now.
+2. You are not what they are looking for right now.

-And maybe he or she ought to be looking for you.
+And maybe they ought to be looking for you.
 The way my crush could really do a lot worse than settling on me.
-However, let’s face it—if he or she doesn’t think of you romantically, no amount of showing him or her how awesome you are is going to change that.
+However, let’s face it—if they don’t think of you romantically, no amount of showing them how awesome you are is going to change that.

 That is to say—it’s out of your hands, gentle reader.
 If your crush wakes up one day to the realization that you are awesome in a romantic sense, then you are one lucky motherlover.
 You may also discover you are in a romantic comedy with Jennifer Aniston.